Complexity Is a Safety Problem

 Designed a desktop AI agent workspace where teams of AI agents collaborate on projects, with structured context management, sandbox security, and an evidence-backed learning pipeline.

 Redesigned a healthcare clinic's revenue cycle management from patient intake to payment collection.
-Solo UX design, 6-week sprint, A/B tested with real patients.
+Solo UX design, 6-week sprint, shipped to production.

 Built a Figma design system at seed stage, then rebuilt it twice for a rebrand and clinical regulation.
 Token architecture absorbed ~40 features and two team transitions with zero sprint delays.